tarwn/lessthandot-hugo/blogs/content/posts/2012-04-10-columnstore-index-index-statistics.md

 **Relating segments and dictionaries**

 Relating the two catalog views, sys.column\_store\_dictionaries and sys.column\_store\_segments is relatively straight forward when reviewing the raw data returned from both views.
-Run the following two select statements on the AdventureWorkdDW2012 database that hold the columnstore indexes created from, “[Columnstore Index Basics][5]”.
+Run the following two select statements on the AdventureWorkdDW2012 database that hold the columnstore indexes created from, "[Columnstore Index Basics][5]".
 (We'll assume AdventureWorksDW2012 and the indexes exist from here.)

 ```sql
 select * from sys.column_store_dictionaries